beyarkay/eskom-calendar/README.md

    and should be a link to a tweet from the [official Eskom twitter account](https://twitter.com/Eskom_SA).
 It must be included or the calendars will not compile.
-2. Add your changes to the TOP of the list.
-So the most recent loadshedding events are at the top, and the historical changes are at the bottom.
-For
+2. Add your changes to the list.
+For example:
-   example:

 ```yaml
 changes: